prenner-eo/EMSAfricaMonitor/README.md

 # EMSAfricaMonitor

 The EMSAfricaMonitor is a Google Earth Engine app. <br>
-It's aim is to provide easy-to-understand information on a point of interest for decision-making.
+Its aim is to provide easy-to-understand information on a point of interest for decision-making.

 The app is provided under: https://prenner-eo.users.earthengine.app/view/eeemsafricaapp